 - Detector is Canon EOS350D , pixel size 6.42microns square, maximum 3456 pixels in plane of dispersion

-Rotation of the DG is such that positive or negative spectral orders can be used, at least up to second order on one side.
-Of course, zero order can also be used for finding and focussing the star without dispersion.
+Rotation of the diffraction grating is such that positive or negative spectral orders can be used, at least up to second order on one side.
+Of course, zero order can also be used for finding and focusing the star without dispersion.

-The input tube is the tube from a 1.25” eyepiece, and it has been glued onto the input face.
-In order to reduce flexing when the MRS135 is attached to the focussing tube, the base and the input plate are made of thicker wood than the sides and top and small metal brackets are used to add strength.
+The input tube is the tube from a 1.25” eyepiece, and it has been firmly attached onto the input face.
+In order to reduce flexing when the MRS135 is attached to the focusing tube, the base and the input plate are made of thicker aluminium than the sides and top.

-Often, it is used without a slit (see later), but slits can be made by removing the filter glass from a 1.25” filter, replacing it with bits of 2 razor blades superglued close together, and the filter assembly screwed into the end of the eyepiece tube.
+Often it is used without a slit (see later), but simple slits can be made by removing the filter glass from a 1.25” filter, replacing it with bits of 2 razor blades epoxied close together, and the filter assembly screwed into the end of the eyepiece tube.
 Of course this then has to be placed close to the infinity focal point of the collimating lens.
 Slits are other items which can be purchased.
-However, they are not cheap and their mounting in the correct position would have to be considered.
+However, as with grating holders, they are not cheap and their mounting in the correct position would have to be considered.
 Certainly a good slit which was adjustable from, say, 20 microns up to 100 microns would be very useful.
+The latest model has been made with a slit mechanism ( shown in the image below) with micrometer adjustment but this can be removed for stars.

 Discussion of the Mathematics in the website

 It is unlikely that there will be vignetting at the collimator because of the high F numbers of telescopes compared with camera lenses.
-My telescopes are F/6 (Newtonian) and F/4 (Scmidt Newtonian).
+My telescopes are F/6 (Newtonian), F/5 (Newtonian) and F/4 (Schmidt Newtonian).

 I usually use the F/4 SN10 telescope for spectroscopy so the diameter of the exit beam at the collimator is 135⁄4 = 34 mm.